 Life is a set of decisions.
 One after another we make little or big decisions that impact our life and the world around us.
 Let it be in personal or professional life, this is true for both.

 Though we are not always consciously making decisions we make them and UXDs should keep this in mind always.
 If users are not consciously making decisions we have to!
-Because, whatever we do, whatever we design, it will definitely impact the end users.
+Because, whatever we do, whatever we design, it will definitely impact the end-users.
 Always.

 To be successful UX Designer, one must always think of users in connection with the message the design tries to convey.
-If we know what the goal or goals of design are, this is easy, if we don’t … well that’s another story.
+If we know what the goal or goals of design are, this is easy, if we don’t … well, that’s another story.
 And really defining a problem isn’t always easy, but it’s worth it.
-It takes time, but helps you build better designs that actually work.
+It takes time but helps you build better designs that actually work.

 I’m very much a pen and paper kind of girl.
-I will always start defining problems by taking pen and paper and things down.
+I will always start defining problems by taking a pen and paper and things down.
 Only after this process is complete, I’ll create a solution in a digital form, and make digital copies of the process to archive everything.

 The process of defining a problem